Nikait/brute_admin/README.md

 go get github.com/fatih/color

 You can also run the script
-much faster with the command:
+much faster with the commands: chmod +x brute_admin
 ./brute_admin
 (this is for Linux)